ArkhamKnightGPC/ArkhamKnightGPC/README.md

 ### 📓 Works in progress:

 - ### [INF564](https://github.com/ArkhamKnightGPC/INF564)
 Assignments from the Compilation course at Ecole polytechnique.
-The goal of these assignments is to write a compiler for a simplified version of Python to x86-64 Assembly.
+Assignements include: x86 assembly programs, an interpreter for a fragment of the Python language, a parser (made with Jflex and CUP) for a small logo language and a compiler project for a fragment of Java.

 - ### [INF567-TDs](https://github.com/ArkhamKnightGPC/INF567-TDs)
 Problem sets from the Wireless Networks course at Ecole polytechnique.